Contact Us

 1. You Pass the "Whale Trap" Test (<15% Concentration)

 In the early days, landing a "whale" client is a cause for celebration.
 At exit, it's a liability.
-2025 data from Focus Investment Banking indicates that customer concentration above 30% often kills deals outright or triggers a 20-35% valuation discount.
+2025 data from Focus Investment Banking indicates that customer concentration above 30% often changes deals outright or triggers a 20-35% valuation discount.
 Private Equity buyers view any single client accounting for more than 15-20% of revenue as an existential risk.
 If that client leaves post-acquisition, the debt covenants break.

 The Benchmark: No single client >15% of Revenue.
 Top 5 clients <40% of Revenue.